peter-daly/assertive/docs/criteria.md

 # Criteria Modules

-These are the current criteria modules available
+These are the current criteria inbuilt modules available